vanderherten/hangman-game/README.md

     - Click deploy branch.

+## Credits

+- Code Institute for the deployment terminal.
+- [Wikipedia](https://en.wikipedia.org/wiki/Hangman_(game)) for the details of the Hangman game.
+- [StackOverflow](https://stackoverflow.com/questions/52910297/pydictionary-word-has-no-synonyms-in-the-api) provided me a solution when the api requests send by PyDictionary didn't return any synonyms.

 ## Acknowledgements

 - Thank you to my mentor Naoise Gaffney for giving me positive encouragement, guidance and support throughout the development process.